IPdotSetAF/CodeChef/README.md

 You can [Go to Live Website](https://codechef.ipdotsetaf.ir) or Run the website locally.

+### MSSQL Proxy Server

+If you want to use any of the tools that need to communicate with MSSQL database, you need to download and run the proxy server, you can either download the binaries for your machine from the [**Release**](https://github.com/IPdotSetAF/CodeChef/releases) section or download the proxy [**Source Code**](https://github.com/IPdotSetAF/CodeChef/tree/main/CodeChefDatabaseProxy) and run it in your python environment.

 ## Running CodeChef Locally

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.